 Support from an SLO is not guaranteed and will vary across SLOs, but it is certainly worth seeking.
 Please email the Alumni Engagement team to be put in touch with the SLO for your area.

 Meet Rosie Costello, the SLO at at Gonville & Caius, with responsibility for Hertfordshire, Norfolk and seven London Boroughs.

-Groups with an equivalent student society based in Cambridge and are encouraged to involve them with their events and student engagement initiatives.
+Groups with an equivalent student society in Cambridge are encouraged to involve them in their Freshers' Events and other student engagement activties.

-Your Group could, for example, co-host the Freshers' Event with the student society, thus gaining their help to organise and promote it.
+You could, for example, co-host the Freshers' Event with the student society, thus gaining their help with organising and promoting it.
 Members of their committee could be invited to mingle with attendees and provide a presentation about being at Cambridge.
-They are probably going to host an orientation event for new students in Cambridge in October, which could be promoted at the Freshers' Event.
+Find out if they will be hosting an orientation event for new students in Cambridge at the beginning of term and promote it at the Freshers' Event.